ufal/npfl129/exam/questions.md

 - For a trained model and a given test set, write how to estimate 95\% confidence intervals using bootstrap resampling.
 [10]

-- For two trained models, write how to perform a statistical hypothesis test that the first model is better with significance level $α$, using a paired bootstrap resampling test.
+- For two trained models, explain how to perform a paired bootstrap test that the first model is better with a significance level $α$.
 [10]